SBA loan guide: Requirements, types and application process for small businesses

 SBA loan eligibility requirements

-- Be a for-profit company located in the US
+- For-profit business in the US

-- Be able to demonstrate a need for financing
+- Ability to demonstrate financing need

 What to expect when you apply for an SBA loan